The 15 Best Yoga Poses to Build Better Balance

 Benefits: Improves leg and core strength.
 Stretches the abdominals, shoulders, and back.

-Why this pose: Controlling your balance while back-bending is a challenge for your abs.
+Why this Pose: Controlling your balance while back-bending is a challenge for your abs.

 2. Lift your right arm up toward the ceiling.